Create a record in ServiceNow from a Smartsheet row

 - In the Column Name or ID field, type Severity.

 - In the Workflow list, select your new workflow.

-Learn about what each element of the workflows are doing in this template below.
+Learn about what each element of the workflows is doing in this template below.

 Most of the modules in this list use data references.